xiangyuchu03/xiangyuchu03.github.io/index.md

 ## News
+- **[Jun.
+2024]** One paper about explaining kangaroo rat's tail motion is accepted to Integrative and Comparative Biology.
+This is our first paper in **Robotics for Biology**!
-- **[May.
-2024]** One paper about autonomous robotic surgery is accepted to RSS 2024.
+- **[May 2024]** One paper about autonomous robotic surgery is accepted to RSS 2024.
-- **[May.
-2024]** I was recognized for distinguished service as an Outstanding Reviewer for the IEEE Robotics and Automation Letters.
+- **[May 2024]** I was recognized for distinguished service as an Outstanding Reviewer for the IEEE Robotics and Automation Letters.
 - **[Jan.
 2024]** One paper about interactive navigation using large models is accepted to ICRA 2024.
 - **[Jan.
 2024]** One paper is accepted to ACC 2024.
 - **[Jan.
 2024]** One paper about learning-based MPC for DOM is accepted to RA-L.